pranayguptag/Mini-Project/README.md

-# kisan-suvidha
+# kisan Seva

-Welcome to Kisan Suvidha, a platform dedicated to supporting Indian farmers with valuable resources and tools to improve agricultural practices and access essential services.
+Welcome to Kisan Seva, a platform dedicated to supporting Indian farmers with valuable resources and tools to improve agricultural practices and access essential services.
 This project was developed during the Hack-X 2.0 Hackathon conducted at NIET, Greater Noida on April 13, 2024.

 ## Features